 While sitting firmly within the coming of age genre, Simon Bird’s ‘Bagnold Summer’ transcends many of the familiar teenage stereotypes.
-With a film that centres on themes of adult and teenage loneliness.
-Both mother and son lost in their own worlds of self isolation, while remaining unable to share this with each other in finding solutions.
+With a film that centres on themes of adult and adolescent loneliness.
+Both mother and son lost in their own worlds of self-isolation, while remaining unable to share this with each other in finding solutions.
 With Daniel taking his anger and frustration out on his mum, while his mum desperately searches for a new way to connect with her son.

 Director: Simon Bird